bjswoboda/PublicKB/Cloud Application Manager/Analytics/CloudApplicationManagerAnalyticsUI.md

 Switching the flag to ON after you start the provider means CenturyLink will read your Provider's charges in our calculation of Platform Advisory Support.
 A CAM administrator will have access to pricing details in that Management Site of CAM.
 It will give you access to:

 * All the reporting described in this document
-* An assigned TAM that will cover your Provider environment in addition to the CAM tools and features like Application Lifecycle Management and Analytics.
+* An assigned Technical Account Manager (TAM) who will cover your Provider environment in addition to the CAM tools and features like Application Lifecycle Management and Analytics.

 Leaving the flag OFF at the time you start the provider means Platform Advisory Support only covers your ALM instance fees.